 Fold lids and flaps in on the scored fold lines.
 Flatten the box out again.
 Fold the glue tab and each side in on the vertical fold lines, then flatten the box.

-When using thick cardboard like bristol board, fold back so that the score is on the outside of the box.
+When using thick cardboard like Bristol board, fold back so that the score is on the outside of the box.
 Lighter cardboard can be folded either way.

 Cut a rectangular piece of decorative paper larger than the box pattern by ¼" to ½" all around.
 Center and glue to what will be the outside of the box.
 Fold the excess paper over and glue, or just trim away.